Guide to Using the Disney Skyliner – Routes, Hours & Tips

 Disney Skyliner Hours & Wait Times

-Disney Skyliner hours depend on the operating hours for Epcot and Hollywood Studios.
+Disney Skyliner hours depend on the park hours for Epcot and Hollywood Studios.
 Typically, Skyliner gondolas start running around 60-90 minutes before park open, around 7:30-9:00 AM, and continue operating until about 60-90 minutes after the park close, around 10:00-11:00 PM.

 For the most up-to-date schedule, talk to a front desk or concierge cast member at your Disney World hotel or check the signage on site.
 However, remember that in the event of inclement weather, the Skyliner will temporarily shut down until it’s safe to resume operations.

-Wait times for the Disney Skyliner also vary greatly depending on the time of day or even season you travel.
+Wait times for the Disney Skyliner also vary greatly depending on the time of day or even the season you travel.
 As gondolas are constantly loading, it isn’t unusual to be in your character-bedecked chariot and on your way in 10 minutes or less.

 That being said, during the early morning rush to rope drop or on your way back to your room at the end of the night, don’t be surprised if wait times for the Skyliner climb to 45 minutes.
 Never fear – there are a couple of ways to avoid the rush!